 According to a study, petroleum jelly products can heal skin in older adults.
 Petroleum jelly, also known as mineral oil, covers the skin in a protective layer.
 It traps moisture underneath.
 This helps heal dry, irritated skin patches.

 You can make an oatmeal bath at home.
-Or use a food processor to chop oatmeal into a fine powder, then put it into warm water.
+Use a food processor to chop oatmeal into a fine powder, then stir it into warm water.
 You can also try one of the many commercial products available to make an oatmeal soak.

-Foods rich in omega-3 fatty acids like salmon, may also be a contributor to a glowing-skin diet.
+Foods rich in omega-3 fatty acids like salmon, may also contribute to a glowing-skin diet.

 Keeping a humidifier in your home can help minimize the dryness caused by home heating systems.
 Though gas and electric heat strip moisture from the air, a humidifier set to 60 percent is enough to offset this effect, according to the Harvard Medical School.